 Our comprehensive student management system will send you a reminder message about 1 month before your certificate is due to be renewed.

 Unique Student Identifier Number (USI)

-From 1 January 2015 anyone undertaking nationally recognised training delivered by a Registered Training Organisation will need to have a Unique Student Identifier (USI).
-If you have not yet applied for a USI you will need to do so prior to attending training with us.
-To apply or to check if you already have a USI number is a very quick and painless online process at the Australian Government website www.usi.gov.au.
+From 1 January 2015, anyone undertakes nationally recognised training delivered by a Registered Training Organisation will need to have a Unique Student Identifier (USI).
+If you have not yet applied for a USI, you will have to do so before attending training with us.
+To apply or to check if you already have a USI number is a quick and painless online process at the Australian Government website https://www.usi.gov.au/.
 Follow the prompts as a student.
-Click here to apply on-line or check your USI number.
+Click here to apply online or check your USI number.

 If you require help in obtaining one, please contact the office.
-If you are unable or choose not to provide an USI, or have an exemption granted under the Student Identifiers Act 2014, then your training outcome will not be recorded on your USI account and will not be available in future years as part of the authenticated USI transcript service.
+If you are unable or choose not to provide a USI, or have an exemption granted under the Student Identifiers Act 2014.
+Then your training outcome will not be recorded on your USI account and will not be available in future years as part of the authenticated USI transcript service.
 More information is available about USI numbers on our website here.

 Group On-site booking discounts available